Affordable Housing FAQ

 HOW DOES THE KHRA APPLICATION PROCESS WORK?

 Upon submission, your pre-application will be processed in the order received.
-All Public Housing pre-applications are subject to selection criteria including but not limited to: criminal history checks, rental history review, and credit checks obtained through the Experian Credit Reporting Agency:
+All pre-applications are subject to selection criteria including but not limited to: criminal history checks, rental history review, and credit checks.

 Adverse actions may be influenced in whole or in part by information obtained in such reports.
-Experian does not make the decision and cannot provide the reason for the decision.
+Credit reporting agencies do not make the decision and cannot provide the reason for the decision.
 You may obtain a free copy of your credit report within 60 days from the date an adverse action is made.
-You also have the right to dispute directly with Experian for the accuracy or completeness of any information provided.
+You also have the right to dispute directly with the credit reporting agency for the accuracy or completeness of any information provided.

 You will receive written notification that the initial pre-screening process is complete prompting the formal application process.
-Unless you have received a formal application notice or an update letter, you may call (423) 392-2560 to check your application status.
 Your formal application will consist of a meeting with KHRA staff in person or via phone to determine and verify all information about your family, family income, and any preference(s).

 WILL I NEED TO PROVIDE DOCUMENTATION?